luk3yx/formspeclib/README.md

 # formspeclib

 A formspec renderer for Minetest.
-Currently, all the documentation is in comments inside `core.lua` and `objects.lua`.